Roman Verostko

 Description

-Roman Verostko, born 1929, is a leading figure in the computer art scene, and maintains an experimental studio in Minneapolis where he has developed original algorithmic procedures for creating his art.
+Roman Verostko, born 1929, was a leading pioneer in the computer art scene, and developed his own original algorithmic procedures for creating his art at his experimental studio in Minneapolis, MN.
 A year after graduating from the Art Institute of Pittsburgh in 1949, he entered monastic life at St. Vincent Archabbey where he studied philosophy & theology, was ordained a priest, and pursued post-graduate studies in New York & Paris.
 He taught at St. Vincent College and served as Staff Editor for Art & Architecture for the first edition of the New Catholic Encyclopedia (McGraw Hill, 1967).

 Like Desmond Paul Henry, Roman Verostko applied layers by hand after the computer plotting process was finished.
 Areas of gold leaf, referring back to Verostko’s days as a Benedictine monk, create the feeling of a precious object.
 In his art and that of Jean-Pierre Hebert, there is an unmistakable spiritual element.
 Both have used the computer to create deeply moving, Zen-like compositions.

-Roman Verostko plays the grid and circle / curves against each other, grouping his colored brush-like line shapes along grid axes and using vertical or horizontal symmetries to create compositional structures.
+Roman Verostko’s works plays the grid and circle / curves against each other, grouping his colored brush-like line shapes along grid axes and using vertical or horizontal symmetries to create compositional structures.

 Art works from his monastic period included the “New City Paintings” and “BROTHER” (1967), an 8-foot load-bearing wall cast in concrete for the newly constructed St. Vincent Monastery.
 During this same period, he created electronically synchronized audio-visual programs for spiritual retreats.